Martin JRM Mars: U.S. Navy service

 Named the Marianas Mars, Philippine Mars, Marshall Mars, Caroline Mars, and a second Hawaii Mars, the five production Mars aircraft entered service ferrying cargo to Hawaii and the Pacific Islands on 23 January 1944.
 The last production airplane (the Caroline Mars) was designated JRM-2, powered by 3000 hp Pratt & Whitney R-4360 engines, and featured a higher maximum weight and other improvements.
-On 4 March 1949, the Caroline Mars set a new world passenger load record by carrying 269 people from San Diego to San Francisco, CA. On 5 April 1950, the Marshall Mars was lost near Hawaii when an engine fire consumed the airplane after her crew had evacuated.
-The remaining "Big Four" flew record amounts of Naval cargo on the San Francisco-Honolulu route efficiently until 1956, when they were beached at NAS Alameda.
+On 4 March 1949, the Caroline Mars set a new world passenger load record by carrying 269 people from San Diego to San Francisco, California.
+On 5 April 1950, the Marshall Mars was lost near Hawaii when an engine fire consumed the airplane after her crew had evacuated.
+The remaining "Big Four" flew record amounts of U.S. Navy cargo on the San Francisco-Honolulu route efficiently until 1956, when they were beached at NAS Alameda.